Basmalakh12/introduction-to-algorithms-book/Notes/chapter1.md

 -  a way to store and organize data in order to facilitate access and modifications.

-NP-complete problems: `no one knows if NP-complete is an efficient or not efficient algorithms`
+NP-complete problems: `no one knows if NP-complete is an efficient or not efficient algorithms and if it efficient for one, it can be efficient for all . `